bgautijonsson/bgautijonssondotcom/README.md

 This is the github repo for [my webpage](https://bgautijonsson.com).
-It is continuously integrated via [netlify](https://netlify.com), so that whenever this repository is updates, the webpage is also updated.
+It is continuously integrated via [netlify](https://netlify.com), so that whenever this repository is updated, the webpage is also updated.